-- Silence – if the conversation stops, ask more questions of the person, be prepared initially with some general questions, like why did you choose your profession, what gives you most satisfaction, how does Networking help, who do you want to meet, who makes a good client for you etc
+- Silence – if the conversation stops, ask more questions of the person, be prepared initially with some general questions, like why did you choose your profession, what gives you most satisfaction, how do you differ from your competitors, how do you market your services, how does Networking help, who do you want to meet, who makes a good client for you etc

 - Sales – Do not be Salesy, be helpful, if asked, explain how you can help your clients exactly

 - Triggers – look out for opportunities to connect people, even in the room – make it a game, a challenge, try to bring business to someone at the actual event or connect some people to each other